container-storage-interface/spec/spec.md

 This operation MUST be idempotent.
 If a snapshot corresponding to the specified `snapshot_id` does not exist or the artifacts associated with the snapshot do not exist anymore, the Plugin MUST reply `0 OK`.

+Snapshots that are members of a group snapshot will be deleted when the group snapshot is deleted.
+The CO SHOULD NOT call this RPC with a snapshot_id for a snapshot that was created as part of a group snapshot, i.e. if the snapshot had a non-empty group_snapshot_id field at creation time.
+The SP MAY refuse to delete such snapshots with this RPC call and return an error instead.

 ```protobuf
 message DeleteSnapshotRequest {